TOEFL and IELTS Waiver

 Effective Fall 2015:

-The Office of the Dean for Graduate Education (ODGE) at MIT is pleased to offer fee waivers for U.S. Citizens and U.S. Permanent Residents who demonstrate financial hardship, are current or former members of the U.S. Armed Forces, or who have participated in special fellowship programs, including MIT-sponsored diversity programs (e.g. MIT Summer Research Program, CONVERGE).
-The ODGE Diversity Initiatives is also pleased to offer fee waivers to prospective students we have met during diversity recruitment events.
+The Office of Graduate Education (OGE) at MIT is pleased to offer fee waivers for U.S. Citizens and U.S. Permanent Residents who demonstrate financial hardship, are current or former members of the U.S. Armed Forces, or who have participated in special fellowship programs, including MIT-sponsored diversity programs (e.g. MIT Summer Research Program, CONVERGE).
+The OGE Diversity Initiatives is also pleased to offer fee waivers to prospective students we have met during diversity recruitment events.
 International students, attending U.S. colleges and universities, who have participated in the MIT CONVERGE or MSRP programs are also eligible to apply for a fee waiver.

 Eligible applicants should submit the fee waiver form.

 The application fee is good for a single academic year only; applications reactivated in future academic years will require new fees.